 - Email Notification section: enter an email address so you can be notified when your CSV download is complete.

-When you are finished filling in details, select Export to begin running your report.
+When you are finished selecting fields and adjusting export settings, select Export to begin running your report.
 All Bronto reports download into a CSV file.
 You'll receive a Bronto in-app notification when your CSV download is complete.
 You can also locate all available downloadable files at Reports > Downloads and Reports > Legacy Downloads.